 We will monitor your progress during your heroin addiction treatment program and update your treatment program accordingly to provide you with the best possible treatment with less risk of relapse.

 If you or a loved one is struggling with heroin addiction and needs the help of a heroin rehab center, our addiction treatment center can give you the help you need.
-If you would like to learn more about medication for heroin addiction and how it can help break your heroin addiction, call 833.448.0127 today to speak with one of our supportive staff.
+If you would like to learn more about medication for heroin abuse and how it can help break your heroin addiction, call 833.448.0127 or reach out to our team online today to speak with a member of our supportive staff.